“How do I add a new chicken to my flock?” is probably one of the most frequent questions I get.

 Observe if they show symptoms of being sick.
 Look for runny noses, goopy eyes, coughing.
 Are they pooping?
 What does the poop look like?
 Are they eating and drinking regularly?

-Practice good biosecurity – wash your hands with hot, soapy water before handing your existing chickens.
+Practice good biosecurity – wash your hands with hot, soapy water before handling your existing chickens.
 Scrub your hands under hot water for 30 seconds to get off as many germs as possible.

 READ NEXT: SHOULD I MOVE A BROODY HEN?